arp242/arp242.net/_posts/rimworld-mod-linux.md

     </WeatherDef>
     </Defs>

-The location where you store it doesn't actually matter as long as it's in `Defs`; `Defs/xxx.xml` will work too.
+The location where you store this doesn't matter as long as it's in `Defs`;
+`Defs/xxx.xml` will work too.
 Internally all XML files in `Defs/` are scanned in the same data structure; it just recursively searches for `*.xml` files and uses `<defName>RainingBlood</defName>` to identify them rather than the path.

-It's not very fancy.
 We also need a new "exposed thought"; that's the mood modifier that shows up in the "needs" tab; "Soaking wet" doesn't really seem applicable if you're "soaking wet in blood" 🙃

 Let's grep for it: